Belarus: Baltic states issue travel ban on Alexander Lukashenko | DW | 31.08.2020

 The three Baltic nations have been the most vociferous in their calls for the European Union, as well as others, to take action against Lukashenko after the Belarusian leader was accused by opponents and the West of rigging the August 9 election to prolong his 26-year rule.

-The sanctions target officials that the Baltic states believe were at the center of electoral corruption, in addition to playing a key role in the violence against protesters since the poll.
+The sanctions target officials that the Baltic states believe were at the center of electoral corruption, as well as those believed to have played a key role in the violence against protesters since the poll.

 Read more: Poland's Solidarity movement turns 40: A nail in the coffin of communism in Europe

-"We said that we need peaceful dialogue and agreement between the regime and society, but we see that the regime is not ready for that," Lithuanian President Gitanas Nauseda said.
+"We said that we need peaceful dialogue and agreement between the regime and society, but we see that the regime is not ready for that," said Lithuanian President Gitanas Nauseda.

 "We see that we need to move forward and to show an example to other countries," he added.